pranavpr/cardinfo.github.io/_posts/2019-09-27-hdfc-bank-festive-treats-partner-merchant-offers.md

 These offers on partner merchants are somewhat underwhelming and I feel HDFC should have come up with better cashback and discounts.
 Most of these offers have been running for long time and there is nothing special about them.

+**Update**: HDFC Bank has added few more online merchants to Festive Treats offer.
+Read about them [here](/hdfc-bank-festive-treats-online-offers/).

 _What do you think of these Festive Treats offers on partner merchants from HDFC Bank?
 Let me know in comments below._